britram/taps-transports/draft-ietf-taps-transports.md

 small packets" {{RFC5622}}.
 Additional mechanisms are recorded in an IANA registry.

-DCCP uses a Connect packet to initiate a session, and permits half-connections that allow each client to choose the features it wishes to support.
+DCCP uses a Connect packet to initiate a session, and permits each endpoint to choose the features it wishes to support.
 Simultaneous open {{RFC5596}}, as in TCP, can enable interoperability in the presence of middleboxes.
 The Connect packet includes a Service Code field
 {{RFC5595}} designed to allow middleboxes and endpoints to identify the